-11) CONCLUSION
+12) CONCLUSION

-Sheffield City Council has successfully delivered significant General Fund budget savings in the past nine years to mitigate £200m of grant reductions as well as demand and inflation cost pressures over the same period.
-Despite these pressures, the Council has managed to produce a balanced budget for 2020/21, which includes additional portfolio General Fund savings of £30m.
+Sheffield City Council has successfully delivered significant General Fund budget savings in the past ten years to mitigate £200m of grant reductions as well as demand and inflation cost pressures over the same period.
+Despite these pressures, the Council has managed to produce a balanced budget for 2021/22, which includes additional General Fund savings of £21m.
 These savings include proposals set out in the Social Care Recovery Plans aimed at controlling or mitigating the aforementioned demand and inflation cost pressures.